-It's difficult to find footage of the legendary Jimi Hendrix—who died a whopping 47 years ago—jamming with a guitarist who's still touring and recording in 2018.
+It's difficult to find footage of the legendary Jimi Hendrix jamming with a guitarist who's still touring and recording in 2020.
 But that's exactly what we have here.

-Below, check out some poor-quality but historically priceless footage of Hendrix laying it down with Buddy Guy.
+Here's some - albeit poor-quality - but historically priceless footage of Hendrix laying it down with Buddy Guy.
 According to American Blues Scene, which posted the clip to YouTube, the action takes place in 1968.

 Anyway, enjoy this piece of guitar history!